-- B16.
-Prior to commencing construction, or unless the Planning Secretary agrees to an alternate timeframe, the Applicant must enter into a VPA with Council in accordance with: - (a) Division 7.1 of Part 7 of the EP&A Act; and - (b) The terms of the agreement between the Applicant and Council dated 4 October 2023, which are summarised in Appendix 5 or such other terms as may be offered by the Applicant and agreed to by the Council.
+- B15.
+Prior to commencing construction, unless the Planning Secretary agrees otherwise, the Applicant must enter into a VPA with Council in accordance with: - (a) Division 7.1 of Part 7 of the EP&A Act; and - (b) The terms of the agreement between the Applicant and Council dated 4 October 2023, which are summarised in Appendix 5.